 A Home Equity Loan for Medical Expenses Can Be a Good Choice for Your Family

 Several basic features of a home equity loan make it a good choice when you need money for a medical emergency:

 - Low interest rates: Home equity loans are secured by your home, and because of this the interest rates are often lower than unsecured loan rates, like credit cards or personal loans.

-- Payback period options: Terms vary by lender, but with Discover Home Equity Loans, you can get terms of 10, 12, 15 or 20 years.
+- Payback period options: Terms vary by lender, but with Discover Home Loans, you can get terms of 10, 15, 20 or 30 years.

 - Fixed monthly payments: Your home equity loan is established with fixed payments over the life of the loan, without adjustable rates or balloon payments.

 Other Considerations Regarding a Home Equity Loan for Medical Expenses

 Taking out a loan always requires serious thought and consideration of your financial future.
 Keep in mind that a home equity loan doesn’t replace your existing mortgage like a refinance would.
 Instead, the home equity loan adds an additional lien to your property.